-Iron is an essential mineral which is required for human life.
-First, it is needed to transport oxygen through our body.
+Iron is an essential mineral that is required for human life.
+First, it is needed to transport oxygen through our bodies.

-Iron is found in our body’s red blood cells where it is bound to a protein called hemoglobin.
+It is found in our body’s red blood cells where it is bound to a protein called hemoglobin.
 This protein contains a molecule called heme which consists of iron.
-Here, iron is able to bind oxygen.
+Here, it is able to bind oxygen.
 So, red blood cells are able to carry oxygen from our lungs to each cell and tissue of our body.

 Second, it plays an important role in the production of energy out of fats and carbs to carbon dioxide and water in our cells.
-These cells are called mitochondria which store enzymes that need iron for their functioning.
-Without this essential mineral our cells wouldn’t have enough energy to work properly.
+These cells are called mitochondria which store enzymes that need this mineral for their functioning.
+Without this essential mineral, our cells wouldn’t have enough energy to work properly.
 Furthermore, our body can store it in our liver, spleen, bone marrow, and muscles.